T-Mev/checkpoint/README.md

 * Bootstrap 4

 ### What I'll Have to Learn
+* Angular
+* Responsive design
 * Connecting Angular front-end to Java back-end
-* Working with the API to receive game data
+* Working with the IGDB API to receive game data
 * Managing Users
 * Authentication
 * Deployment